Permify/permify/docs/documentation/docs/use-cases/ownership.md

 # Ownership

 Granting privileges to the owner of the resource is a common pattern that many applications follow.
 Generally we want creators of the resource - document, post, comment etc -  have superior power on that resource.
-Check out the below model see how ownership can be modeled with Permify's DSL, [Permify Schema].
+Check out the below model see how ownership can be modeled with our authorization language, [Permify Schema].

 [Permify Schema]: ../getting-started/modeling